The History of the Environment

 The World's Water & Culture Cradle.

 The meteorological phenomenon known as orographic precipitation (OP) is shown above the image [1].
 This mountainous and high-altitude weather condition is a well-known and evident scientific phenomenon that describes how the incoming clouds transform their moisture into rain (OP) as they rise over a high mountain and its chilly massif.
-However, this mountain massif need not be close to potential civilization to deliver high volumes of water.
+However, this mountain massif does not need to be close to potential civilization to deliver high volumes of water.
 Still, the source of the precipitation and the beneficial countries may be very distant from one another, such as the Ethiopian Highlands and the Egyptian civilization.
 The Ethiopian Highlands is a historical example here, which, despite its remoteness, is nevertheless the most significant carrier of the water that arrives in Egypt's civilization through the Nile River.

 The Environment and the Loss of Civilizations